Gun Policy in America

 A RAND Research Initiative

-RAND's Gun Policy in America initiative provides information on what scientific research can tell us about the effects of gun laws.
-Our goal is to establish a shared set of facts that will improve public discussions and support the development of fair and effective gun policies.
+RAND's Gun Policy in America initiative aims to establish a shared set of facts about the effects of gun laws to improve public discussions and support the development of fair and effective gun policies.

 Gun Policies That May Increase Outcomes